 - Adequate supplies of equipment, disinfectants, and PPE must be ensured before the study begins, and must not detract from the local community’s ability to respond to a potential surge.

 Please note that the IRB is here to support you as you navigate your data collection with participants.
-Please if you are running into any issues/challenges please attend IRB Office hours.

 If you think that redoing your recruitment materials would be helpful to attract participants, please attend one of our group writing sessions.